 Completion of Bachelor’s Degree from a U.S. regionally accredited institution, or international equivalent, prior to matriculation.

 - All applicants are required to submit official transcripts from all colleges and universities attended.
 Official transcripts should be sent directly to GradCAS.
-Please see our GradCAS application for additional information and instructions.
+Please refer to the GradCAS application for additional information and instructions.

 - Minimum cumulative undergraduate GPA of 3.0 is preferred.